rwilson504/Blogger/connecting-singlestore-memsql-and-powerplatform/connecting-singlestore-memsql-and-powerplatform.md

 After you execute the query you will now have some data which you can test with.
 ![image](https://user-images.githubusercontent.com/7444929/137364472-0a965352-d939-4c57-b071-7c8753f4f310.png)

-In the next part we will install the On-Premise data connector which will allow us to access this data within Azure and the Power Platform.
+In the next part we will install the On-Premise data gateway which will allow us to access this data within Azure and the Power Platform.